History of the Puritans in North America: Religion

 Once in New England, the Puritans established Congregational churches that subscribed to Reformed theology.
 The Savoy Declaration, a modification of the Westminster Confession of Faith, was adopted as a confessional statement by the churches in Massachusetts in 1680 and the churches of Connecticut in 1708.

 The Cambridge Platform describes Congregationalist polity as practiced by Puritans in the 17th century.
 Every congregation was founded upon a church covenant, a written agreement signed by all members in which they agreed to uphold congregational principles, to be guided by sola scriptura in their decision making, and to submit to church discipline.
 The right of each congregation to elect its own officers and manage its own affairs was upheld.

 For church offices, Puritans imitated the model developed in Calvinist Geneva.
 There were two major offices: elder (or presbyter) and deacon.
 Initially, there were two types of elders.
 Ministers, whose responsibilities included preaching and administering the sacraments, were referred to as teaching elders.
 Large churches would have two ministers, one to serve as pastor and the other to serve as teacher.
-Prominent laymen would be elected for life as ruling elders.
-Ruling elders governed the church alongside teaching elders, and, while they could not administer the sacraments, they could preach.
-In the beginning, deacons largely handled financial matters.
-By the middle of the 17th century, most churches no longer had lay elders, and deacons assisted the minister in leading the church.
-Other than elders and deacons, congregations also elected messengers to represent them in synods (church councils) for the purpose of offering non-binding advisory opinions.
+Prominent laymen would be elected for life as ruling elders and could preach.

 The essential Puritan belief was that people are saved by grace alone and not by any merit from doing good works.
 At the same time, Puritans also believed that men and women "could labor to make themselves appropriate vessels of saving grace" [emphasis in original].
 They could accomplish this through Bible reading, prayer, and doing good works.
 This doctrine was called preparationism, and nearly all Puritans were preparationists to some extent.
 The process of conversion was described in different ways, but most ministers agreed that there were three essential stages.
 The first stage was humiliation or sorrow for having sinned against God.
 The second stage was justification or adoption characterized by a sense of having been forgiven and accepted by God through Christ's mercy.
 The third stage was sanctification, the ability to live a holy life out of gladness toward God.